Support for Childcare

 External Evaluation

-Employee Benefit Corporation
+Excellent Employee Benefits Corporation Recognition

 Company measures to address Japan's low birthrate